Add a Minor in Aging and Longevity Studies

-The undergraduate minor in Aging and Longevity Studies requires a minimum of 15 s.h. in aging-related coursework.
-Students must maintain a g.p.a. of at least 2.00 in all courses for the minor.
+The undergraduate minor in Aging and Longevity Studies requires a minimum of 15 semester hours in aging-related coursework.
+Students must maintain a grade-point average of at least 2.00 in all courses for the minor.
 Coursework in the minor may not be taken pass/nonpass.
-Courses for the minor must be approved by the Aging and Longevity Studies Program coordinator if they are not aging and longevity studies courses (prefix ASP) or are not cross-listed with aging and longevity studies courses.
+Courses for the minor must be approved by the Aging and Longevity Studies program coordinator if they are not aging and longevity studies courses (prefix ASP) or are not cross-listed with aging and longevity studies courses.

 The minor may be earned by undergraduate students in the Colleges of Liberal Arts and Sciences, Education, Engineering, Nursing, and the Tippie College of Business.